Skip to main content

 Once you have completed the onboarding process for the feature branch, you can deploy its artifacts to a dedicated feature environment.

-We recommend using initials to name the deployment flow.
+We recommend using initials to name the Deployment.
 For example, a user with the email firstname_lastname@example.com should use fl as the identifier.

 To create a feature environment, follow the steps below:

-1. Open the Deployment Flows section and click Create Deployment Flow:
+1. Open the Deployments section and click Create Deployment:

 Create Environment